Marias Platzl – A cozy, quirky, family-run taste of Bavaria east of the Isar.

 Au is not known for its great shopping, but neighboring Haidhausen is.
 Head to Weissenburger Platz (just north of Rosenheimer Platz) and Wiener Platz for clusters of independent stores.
 Across the river, the Glockenbach (around Gärtnerplatz) is best for unique buys, while Altstadt has all the international and luxury brands you could ever want.

 - Deutsches Museum – One of Germany’s best museums with wonderful interactive exhibitions that will delight kids and adults alike.
 For transportation aficionados, the museum has a fabulous outpost, the Verkeshrszentrum, just north of Bavariapark.
 The main museum is on an island in the Isar, reachable via a bridge opposite the Wirtshaus in der Au.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Englischer Garten & Maximiliansanlagen – Munich’s “English Garden”, spanning the Isar, is the largest inner-city park in the world.
 There’s a lot to explore, including a fabulous contemporary art gallery in an imposing fascist building (Haus der Kunst), a Chinese pavilion, woodland areas, hiking trails, taverns and beer gardens, fields for nudism, a boating lake, and an area for surfing (it has to be seen to be believed), to name a few features.
 If you follow the stream next to the hotel north, you’ll come to the eastern extension of the park, the Maximiliansanlagen, which starts at the Müller’sches Volksbad.
-13-minute walk (0.6 mile).
+(0.6 mile).

 - Marienplatz – Munich’s showstopping main square, named after the Virgin Mary, houses the distinctive Altes Rathaus and Neues Rathaus (old and new townhalls).
 The Neues Rathaus is the one with the wonderful Glockenspiel that chimes at 11 am, noon, and 5 pm daily (a must-see).
 One street south is the church known as Alter Peter (Old Peter, St. Peter, or Peterskirche).
 You are rewarded by marvelous views of Munich by scaling its 300+ steps (alternatively, take the elevator to the Neues Rathaus viewing tower).
-20-minute walk (1 mile).
+(1 mile).

 - Olympiapark – There’s tons to see and do at the park built for the 1972 Olympic Games, including ascending the tallest structure in the city, the Olympiaturm (go on a clear day for spectacular views of the mountains); exploring the fabulous park and it’s landscaped hills; activities like zorbing, rowboats, pedalos, climbing, abseiling, and ziplining; a Seaworld aquarium; and the nearby BMW World for car-lovers.
 There are several routes into the park depending on where you want to go, and it takes around 35-40 minutes (4 miles) on public transport.